responsively-org/responsively-app/README.md

 5. One-click screenshot all your devices.
 6. Hot reloading supported for developers.

+The software provides users with a synchronized experience across all their devices by mirroring user interactions.
+Additionally, it offers a customizable preview layout that can be tailored to meet individual preferences.
+A single elements inspector is available for all devices in the preview, making it convenient for users to make changes and updates.
+The software also comes with more than 30 built-in device profiles, which can be supplemented with custom devices if needed.
+Users can quickly take screenshots of all their devices with just one click.
+Finally, developers can take advantage of the hot reloading feature, which enables them to make changes to the code and see the results in real-time without having to manually reload the page.

 Please visit the website to know more about the application - https://responsively.app